requirejs/require-cs/README.md

 See **demo/build.sh** for an example build script that drives the optimizer with the **demo/build.js** build config.

-**Be sure you have downloaded csBuild.js** for use in the build.

 The build will generate a **demo-build** directory with the optimized files.
 Where the unoptimized demo directory will load 7 files, the optimized one only loads 2, and the CoffeeScript files have been converted to JavaScript.
-Since the csBuild.js file will be used instead of the cs.js file in the optimized file, it will not require loading CoffeeScript after the build is done.
+Since all the CoffeeScript modules have been converted to JS after the build, the CoffeeScript module and the source cs.js module are not included/needed in the built file.

-If you want to do dynamic loading of CoffeeScript files after a build, then **do not** use csBuild.js and do not do the reverse path config that build.js does in the build.
+If you want to do dynamic loading of CoffeeScript files after a build, then comment out `stubModules: ['cs']` and `exclude: ['CoffeeScript']` from the build file so that they will be included in the build.

 ## License <a name="license"></a>